yammik/H1-code-challenge/README.md

 ## Future features
 - Definitely can use Redux for this.
 - Currently, Word Cloud can be shown only for one state at a time.
-Because I almost died from trying to load all 51 and parsing 5000+ words for each one.
-So you have to use the drop menu to select other states to see them (yuck bad UX).
-Would be cool to have infinite scrolling and load other states' data as a response to a scroll event.
+I almost died from trying to load all 51 at once.
+So you have to use the drop menu to select other states to see them for now.
+Would be cool to have infinite scrolling and load more data as a response to a scroll event.
 - The total loan sum per state is currently not normalized.
 Should use each state's population to do that in the future.
 - The loading bar for the word cloud menu is weak--it doesn't actually show the state of the progress.
 Should count the number of words to parse through.
 Since it is only loading one state at a time, it's relatively fast enough, but still would be nice to have a progress bar anyways.
 - The features only show graphical overview of the subset of data, but doesn't offer any real statistics or solid nuggets of insight.
 Should do that.
+- Add dynamic color range.
+Current one is fixed to a range.
+There are functions to convert percentage to hex code, but the problem is getting the percentage.
+In theory, could calculate the max amount after all of the data is loaded and assign color values after that.